Joouis/blog/source/_posts/vuetify-playground.md

 ---
-title: Vuetify Playground - A playground to try all UI components of Vuetify.js at once
+title: Vuetify Playground - A responsive playground to try all UI components at once
 date: 2020-03-01 23:16:54
 updated: 2020-03-01 23:16:54
 categories: